 Highlighted section originally subscript of uγ should be vγ to indicate Supplier Unit as opposed to Generator Unit

-F.2.5.6 vThe value of the Metered Quantity (QMvγ) for each Trading Site Supplier Unit, v, which is on a Trading Site, s, associated with a Generator Unit, u, which is a Demand Side Unit, shall be deemed to be equal to the negative of the Dispatch Quantity (QDuγ) of that Demand Side Unit.
+F.2.5.6 If the value for any Day-ahead Trade Price (PTDAxuh), Intraday Trade price (PTIDxuh) or Balancing Trade Price (PTBuγk) associated with a trade, x, or position, k, in the ranked set, for Generator Unit, u, which is a Demand Side Unit, is greater than the value of the Strike Price (PSTRm), then the value of the Metered Quantity (QMvγ) for each Trading Side Supplier Unit, v, which is on a Trading Site, s, associated with that Generator Unit, in each Imbalance Settlement Period, γ, associated with the relevant Balancing Trade Price or partially or wholly within the relevant Day-ahead Trading Period or Intraday Trading Period, shall be the value as submitted by the Meter Data Providers in accordance with Section C.6ction C.6y, thanks Chris.st to delete this and the last paragraph of Option 3. same thing, and GU_500823hen GU_500822 lower pr.
+Otherwise, the value of the Metered Quantity (QMvγ) for each Trading Site Supplier Unit, v, which is on a Trading Site, s, associated with a Generator Unit, u, which is a Demand Side Unit, shall be deemed to be equal to the negative of the Dispatch Quantity (QDuγ) of that Demand Side Unit.

 LEGAL REVIEW